 To view the most current status of the NLx in your state, visit the State NLx Profile Page.

-- Job Title
+- Job title

-- Location (City and State)
+- Location (city and state)

-- Job Description
+- Job description

 To view a complete list of state workforce agencies currently using the US.jobs The NLx can provide a no cost labor exchange solution, tailored to the preferences of a state workforce agency.
-The job bank solution offers flexibility in look and feel and can be easily administered by state workforce agency staff.
+Hosted state job banks offers flexibility in look and feel, and can be easily administered by state workforce agency staff.
 In addition to cost savings, this option offers hosted states the full breadth of US.jobs benefits and services, including search engine optimization, social media integration, and built-in mobile readiness.
 Currently, Nevada, New York, and Puerto Rico are being fully hosted by the NLx.
 To view these job banks, click on the state below: